-

 Session 2: Statewide Updates & Spotlighted Innovations

-Participants reconvene as a full statewide community to hear major updates, emerging initiatives, and promising practices from across Washington.
+Participants reconvened as a full statewide community to hear major updates, emerging initiatives, and promising practices from across Washington.

 Statewide systems updates